fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 Create resolvers for query _me_ and the new mutations _createUser_ and _login_.
-Like in the course material, you can assume all users have the same, hardcoded, password.
+Like in the course material, you can assume all users have the same hardcoded password.

 Make the mutations _addBook_ and _editAuthor_ possible only if the request includes a valid token.